csebooks/artificial-intelligence/content.en/ii-problem-solving/_index.md

 **d**.
 Give an upper bound on the total size of the state space defined by your formulation. (_Hint_: think about the maximum branching factor for the construction process and the maximum depth, ignoring the problem of overlapping pieces and loose ends.
 Begin by pretending that every piece is unique.)

-**3.17** On page 90, we mentioned **iterative lengthening search**, an iterative analog of uni- form cost search.
+**3.17** On page 90, we mentioned **iterative lengthening search**, an iterative analog of uniform cost search.
 The idea is to use increasing limits on path cost.
 If a node is generated whose path cost exceeds the current limit, it is immediately discarded.
-For each new itera- tion, the limit is set to the lowest path cost of any node discarded in the previous iteration.
+For each new iteration, the limit is set to the lowest path cost of any node discarded in the previous iteration.

 **a**.
 Show that this algorithm is optimal for general path costs.